Skip to main content

 1. A refrigerator stocked with fruits and veggies (pre-cut if possible) placed at eye level.

-2. Healthy fats to cook with and add flavor to meals: olive oil, coconut oil, avocado are my everyday go-to’s.
+2. Healthy fats to cook with and add flavor to meals.
+We suggest olive oil and avocado oil.

 3. Several portions of a healthy pre-made carb/starch/bean that can be used as a base in any meal.
 Quinoa, brown rice, lentils, and chickpeas are all great.
 Cauliflower rice and zoodles (zucchini noodles) are both tasty, satisfying substitutes for white rice and pasta and are becoming more prevalent in grocery stores.